How to get to Nara from Kyoto and back. A detailed day trip itinerary

 6:05 pm: arrival at Kyoto station

 Now, this is only a rough sketch of a Nara day trip itinerary.
-You might want to skip a couple of these things, or you might tour Nara the other way around (starting in Hōryū-ji and ending at Kofuku-ji temple.)
-Actually, this might be a smart option as you won’t need to worry to about catching the bus back in time.
+You might want to skip a couple of these World Heritage sites, or you might tour Nara the other way around (starting in Hōryū-ji and ending at Kofuku-ji temple.)
+Actually, this might be a smart option as you won’t need to worry about catching the bus back in time.
+Also, check out my list of the 10 best temples in Nara for further inspiration.

 Getting around in Nara